 - Drafting a Model Law on Opening of Files of Secret Services in 2005 (not adopted);

-- Introduction of provisions against Violence against Women into the Law on Labor Relations, after a YUCOM draft proposal and campaign, in 2003;
+- Introduction of provisions against Violence against Women into the Law on Labor Relations, after YUCOM’s draft proposal and campaign, in 2003;

-- Public Information Law and Broadcasting Act, adopted in 2003, where YUCOM participated in the drafting team;
+- Public Information Law and Broadcasting Act, adopted in 2003, where YUCOM was part of the drafting team;

-- After a regional campaign where YUCOM represented local partners in Serbia, torture was sanctioned as criminal act and incorporated in the amended Criminal (Pena) Code of the Republic of Serbia in 2005.
+- After a regional campaign where YUCOM represented local partners in Serbia, torture was sanctioned as a criminal act and incorporated in the amended Criminal (Penal) Code of the Republic of Serbia in 2005.